-;

-2.3..
+2.3.4.
+LED replacement light sources shall be marked with “LEDr”.

+2.3.5.
+The AE device(s) or cable(s) permanently fixed to the AE device(s), if any, shall bear:

+2.3.5.1. the trade name or mark of the applicant;

+2.3.5.2. the rated voltage and maximum wattage;

+2.3.5.3. the specific identification code, or if it concerns a new application, a space sufficient to accommodate the specific identification code.

+2.3.6.
+The specific identification code of an AE device shall comprise the starting character "Æ" for "ADDITIONAL ELECTRONICS”, followed by the distinguishing number of the country of the approval authority and, separated by a single character space, the approval code of the LED replacement light source, with which the additional electronics device(s) has/have been approved.
+Annex 3 to this Regulation gives an example of arrangement of a specific identification code.

+2.3.7.
+An AE device may bear more than one specific identification code together with the belonging trade name or mark if all are from the same applicant.

+2.3.8.
+LED replacement light sources with particular electrical polarity that operate in only one position while by design the LED replacement light source or its electrical connector can be inserted in more than one position, shall be marked with the electrical polarity, which is to be connected to the respective terminals of the light source, using the symbols “+” or “―” according to the electrical polarity specification given in the relevant light source category data sheet, placed closely to or on the respective terminal.

+2.3.9.
+LED replacement light sources with an oversize cap, of which the geometric dimensions of the cap, not relevant for interchangeability, exceed those specified in the relevant cap data sheet of IEC Publication 60061, but which are within maximum allowed deviations as specified in the relevant light source category data sheet, shall be marked with the following symbol followed by the exclamation mark, separated by a single character space, as follows:

+!

+2.3.10.
 Inscriptions other than those covered by paragraphs 2.3.1. and 2.4.3. may be affixed, on the condition that they do not adversely affect the luminous characteristics.

 2.4.
 Approval

 2.4.1.
-If all samples of a type of filament light source which are submitted in pursuance of paragraphs 2.2.2.3. or 2.2.3.2. above meet the requirements of this Regulation, approval shall be granted.
+If all samples of a type of light source which are submitted in pursuance of paragraphs 2.2.2.3. or 2.2.3.2. above meet the requirements of this Regulation, whereby for LED replacement light sources the also the provision in paragraph 3.4.7.1. applies, approval shall be granted.

 2.4.2.
 An approval code shall be assigned to each type approved.
 This approval code shall consist of Section 3 of the approval number .
-The same Contracting Party may not assign the same code to another type of filament light source.
-Notice of approval or of extension or refusal or withdrawal of approval or production definitively discontinued of a type of filament light source pursuant to this Regulation shall be communicated to the Parties of the Agreement which apply this Regulation by means of a form conforming to the model in Annex 2 to this Regulation and of a drawing, supplied by the applicant for approval in a format not exceeding A4 (210 x 297 mm) and on a scale of at least 2:1.
-If the applicant so desires, the same approval number (and the same correlating approval code may be assigned to the filament light source emitting white light and to the filament light source emitting selective-yellow light (see paragraph 2.1.2.3.).
+The same Contracting Party may not assign the same code to another type of light source.
+Notice of approval or of extension or refusal or withdrawal of approval or production definitively discontinued of a type of light source pursuant to this Regulation shall be communicated to the Parties of the Agreement which apply this Regulation by means of a form conforming to the model in Annex 2 to this Regulation and of a drawing, supplied by the applicant for approval in a format not exceeding A4 (210 x 297 mm) and on a scale of at least 2:1.
+If the applicant so desires, the same approval number (and the same correlating approval code may be assigned to the filament light source emitting white light and to the filament light source emitting selective-yellow light (see paragraph 2.1.2., footnote 2).